tomasneupauer/ntsim-fvat/docs/components.md

 ## Decoder
 - Description:
-  - Decodes 3-bit code to 8 signals
+  - Decodes a 3-bit code to an 8-bit signal
 - Inputs:
   - C - Input 3-bit code
   - E - Enable control
 - Outputs:
-  - D - Decoded signals
+  - D - Decoded 8-bit signal
 - Function:
-  - `2 ** C - > D`
+  - `2 ** C -> D`

 ## HalfAdder
 - Description:
-  - Adds Carry in to given byte
+  - Adds Carry in to a given byte
   - Overflow is sent to Carry out
 - Inputs:
   - A - Input byte